 MSP-CVED will report the number of border enforcement inspections completed and progress made toward the goal.
 The data used to report our progress will be gathered from FMCSA Activity dashboard.
-It should be noted the level of inspections completed during Border Enforcement is not available at this time from A&I. This information was required to complete this grant application.

 Part 3 - National Emphasis Areas and State Specific Objectives